 “Absolutely not” she said.

 And there we had it.
 Sure, there were some gaps in strategy, but high performing people can overcome gaps in strategy and help to fill them in.
 But when you have a leadership and management team that is not the team to get it done, you have some work to do.

-After speaking with the CIO I was encouraged to speak to other managers and ask them if they had the teams to get it done.
+After speaking with the CIO I was encouraged to speak to her direct reports, and ask them if they too had the teams to get it done.
 And the response was varied, but mostly centred around the words “No” and “Hell No”.

 That could be performance plans, feedback, removal or, as is usually the case, a simple and clear explanation of what is expected of people.
 I often find most people have never received any feedback about low performance – they’ve never been told – and once they are communicated to – they immediately make changes for the better.

 A managers job is to set the behaviour bar high, exhibit these behaviours themselves and hold people accountable to high standards.
 And it all starts with leaders and managers.

 This CIO had a real problem at almost every level within her team.

 She told me the Agile Consultants had told her to do away with hierarchy.
 But in some organisations the maturity levels of behaviours can be so bad that the hierarchy is needed.
 I like hierarchy.